team-dev-docs/devdocsprod-dev-docs/dev-docs/task.md

 docPath: blog
 ---

-Write me a blog post the future of AI in managing developer documentation.
+Write me a blog post about the future of developer productivity, documentation, and devex and the role of AI.
+Please no extra commentary!